open-telemetry/opentelemetry-specification/specification/baggage/api.md

 `Baggage` MAY be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.

-The API layer MAY include the following `Propagator`s:
+The API layer or an extension package MUST include the following `Propagator`s:

 * A `TextMapPropagator` implementing the [W3C Baggage Specification](https://w3c.github.io/baggage).